Best-Quality-Engineering/ossrh-template/README.md

 ```

 Next, use `travis` CLI to encrypt the code signing private key.
 This command will output the `key` and `iv`
-parameters need to encrypt subsequent files, so save them is a safe location:
+parameters need to encrypt subsequent files, so save them in a safe location:

 ```sh
 travis encrypt-file deploy/code-signing-key.asc deploy/code-signing-key.asc.enc --com --print-key
 ```

-**Ensure that `deploy/code-signing-key.asc` is moved out of the deploy directory.** Then add the
+:exclamation: **Ensure that `deploy/code-signing-key.asc` is moved out of the deploy directory.** Then add the
 file:
 ```sh
 git add deploy/code-signing-key.asc.enc